xinyang1243/Hepatitis-mortality-app/README.md

 Hepatitis means inflammation of the liver.
 The liver is a vital organ that processes nutrients, filters the blood, and fights infections.

-This app analyzes the [hepatitis data set](https://archive.ics.uci.edu/ml/datasets/hepatitis) in UCI's machine learning library and identifies the discriminative power of features such as protime, age, gender in determining the patient's outcome - whether he/she survives or not.
+This app analyzes the [hepatitis data set](https://archive.ics.uci.edu/ml/datasets/hepatitis) in UCI's machine learning library and identifies the discriminative power of features such as protime, age, gender in determining the patient's outcome - whether they survive or not.
 It also allows users to generate predictions with high accuracy.

 <p align="right">(<a href="#top">back to top</a>)</p>